coleifer/peewee/docs/peewee/quickstart.rst

     >>> for pet in Pet.select().where(Pet.owner == uncle_bob):
     ...     print pet.name

-Let's make sure these are sorted alphabetically.
-To do that add an :py:meth:`SelectQuery.order_by` clause:
+Let's make sure these are sorted alphabetically by adding an :py:meth:`~SelectQuery.order_by` clause:

 .. code-block:: pycon